 We first calculated the likeliness of women to make it to the top within individual organisations by dividing the percentage of women on staff by the percentage of women in leadership.
 We did the same for men within one organisation.
 Next, we divided the result for women by the result for men to calculate the comparative advantage for men.
 Based on the results by organisations we calculated the average figure across all organisations listed in the Monitor.

 For the organisations that did not provide or confirm any data and where there was no public data available, we estimated the proportion of women in their workforce at 70%.
 According to the very few available studies, this is the average proportion of women in the workforce of the sector.
-However, our 2020 Monitor where we received data from a large number of organisations shows, that for those 33 organisations we look at, the average number of women on staff is about 60%.
+However, our 2020 Monitor where we received data from a large number of organisations shows that for those 33 organisations we look at the average number of women on staff is about 60%.
 The more data we collect over the years, the more accurate our averages will become.

 We do not publish any personal data, but always and only the aggregated number of women at the different organisational levels.
 The holders of leadership positions are usually publicly available on the websites of the organisations.

 The idea of FAIR SHARE came from several meetings between women from the development sector who were shocked by a series of reports on sexual and power abuse in the sector, and who wanted to make a difference.
-Since then, we have systematically started to build a movement with for example the Action Circle who leads our voice and strategy, the Chief Advisers who lend their expertise and network to FAIR SHARE and the many individuals who subscribe to our newsletter and follow us on social media.
+Since then, we have systematically started to build a movement with, for example, the Action Circle who leads our voice and strategy, the Chief Advisers who lend their expertise and network to FAIR SHARE and the many individuals who subscribe to our newsletter and follow us on social media.
 FAIR SHARE of Women Leaders e.V. is a charitable non-profit association registered in Germany.
 Read more about us here.

-We are looking for strong partners who
+We are looking for strong partners and enthusiastic individuals who

-You got more questions?
+Have more questions?
 Write us at email@example.com